kozom/markup-viewer/README.md

 markup-viewer
 ========

-A webcomponent which adds a viewer of files written in markup language.
+A webcomponent which adds a viewer of lightweight markup language.

 Now supports: